thoughtworksarts/thoughtworksarts.github.io/app/_posts/2020-06-22-welcoming-new-residents-synthetic-media.markdown

 Nouf is a [Saudi-born, New York-based artist](http://www.noufaljowaysir.com/), and is a lead researcher and developer in creative applications of AI at creative agency Havas.
 Her work has focused on creative and technical innovation such as the use of [machine learning style transfer](http://www.noufaljowaysir.com/adp) techniques for brand-building, and critiquing complex interweaving of [perceptions and perception management around voice conversational technologies](http://www.noufaljowaysir.com/alexa-call-mom).

 {% include image file='alexa-call-mom.jpg'
-   caption='Installation shot of *Alexa: Call Mom!*' %}
+   alt='A blue lit scene including a calendar, lights, a table and a chair' caption='Installation shot of *Alexa: Call Mom!*' %}

 Nouf plans to develop a project at Thoughtworks which seeks to understand cultural transmission of ideas and worldviews across human generations, using her own family and upbringing in the Middle East as a reference point.
 Nouf is tracing a line which formed the context around her family’s story, through restrictive implementations of puritanical Wahhabism, waves of immigration, classic Egyptian cinema of the 1940s and Saudi attitudes of identity in contemporary times.